-Stone Barns Center offers a unique, semester-long food studies curriculum for high school students that includes readings, discussions, hands-on activities, and cooking labs.
+Stone Barns Center’s Food Ed. program a unique, semester-long food studies curriculum for high school students that includes readings, discussions, hands-on activities, and cooking labs.
 The curriculum’s interactive lessons explore food’s relationship to culture, the environment and social justice.
 In addition to classroom-based activities and cooking labs, the curriculum includes video resources and Skype conversations with farmers and chefs.
 It also aligns with science and social studies standards and dovetails with health and culinary arts initiatives.
-Through the curriculum, your students will gain the tools they need to be food citizens—individuals who understand that their food choices have a meaningful impact on personal, environmental and community health.
+Through the curriculum, students will gain the tools they need to be food citizens—individuals who understand that their food choices have a meaningful impact on personal, environmental and community health.